 Can’t get fresh nectarines?
 Avoid canned nectarines and opt for an alternative fresh fruit.
 While their nutrient profile is similar to fresh peaches, canned nectarines are often preserved in syrups that add lots of sugar to baby’s diet.3

-Are nectarines a choking hazard for babies?
+Are nectarines a common choking hazard for babies?

 Yes.
 Nectarines can be firm and slippery, two qualities that can increase the risk of choking.
 Nectarine skin can also cling to the back of the throat.
 To reduce the risk, serve nectarines in thin slices without the skin.